 Start converting your site traffic into email opt-ins.
 Here are a few tips to start building an email list:

-- Give your visitors tons of places to opt in.
+- Give your visitors tons of places to opt-in.
 You want to put a lot of opt-in forms in front of your visitors for the simple reason that it’ll give them multiple opportunities to subscribe.
 Place opt-in forms in your sidebar and beneath blog posts.
 Also, don’t be afraid to use popups — they convert like gangbusters.

 - Consider creating a lead magnet to attract more opt-ins.
 A lead magnet is an “ethical bribe” that you give to the visitor in exchange for their email address.
 If you offer a really good lead magnet, you can double or triple your opt-in rates (and to be honest, you could see even higher returns).

 - Run a contest.
-Shelling out a bit of money for a contest or giveaway can net you huge numbers of new subscribers at very low cost.
+Shelling out a bit of money for a contest or giveaway can net you huge numbers of new subscribers at a very low cost.
 For example, AppSumo (probably the king of collecting emails from giveaways) attracted 200,000 email subscribers for only $0.30 each.
 Also, you can weave virality into your contest to get even more subscribers.

 What to do with your list once you’ve started building it